duckonomy/cs344/project/README.md

 jupyter notebook
 ```

-Or you could go into the `api` directory and run
+Or you could go into the `api/` directory and run
 ```
 python app.py
 ```